MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/tutorials/fine-tune.md

 In this case we only have 10 training and 10 validation examples so while this will demonstrate the basic mechanics of fine-tuning a model this in unlikely to be a large enough number of examples to produce a consistently noticeable impact.

 Now you can then run some additional code from OpenAI using the tiktoken library to validate the token counts.
+Token counting using this method is not going to give you the exact token counts that will be used for fine-tuning, but should provide a good estimate.

+> [!NOTE]
-Individual examples need to remain under the `gpt-4o-mini-2024-07-18` model's input token limit of 4096 tokens.
+> Individual examples need to remain under the `gpt-4o-mini-2024-07-18` model's current training example context legnth of: 64,536 tokens.
+The model's input token limit remains 128,000 tokens.

 ```python
 # Validate token counts